 Typically, lower application rates indicate lower unemployment rates.
 Job seekers comb through jobs and are pickier with the ones they decide to apply for.
 The inverse is true when the application rates are higher.
 This signals that the unemployment rate is higher, and that job seekers are applying to as many jobs as they could.

 Our hypothesis was that U.S. states which have suspended the extended unemployment benefits would have higher unemployment rates and that states which did not would have lower unemployment rates.
-Our findings debunked this hypothesis – the states which had suspended the benefits, even historically, had higher apply rates than those who are continuing to pay it.
+Our findings debunked this hypothesis – the states which had suspended the benefits, even historically, had lower apply rates than those who are continuing to pay it.

 Moreover, states that did not suspend the extended unemployment benefits had a faster rate of change, in a positive direction, in terms of apply rates.
 This meant that these benefits were not disincentivizing job searches.